EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Introduction

 \section{Introduction}

-As the amount of data generated by mobile clients and Web-of-Things(WoT) devices grows, it powers a wide range of machine-learning applications.
-To help with machine model training, mobile clients and WoT devices have always had to share their data with the cloud.
-Mobile clients and WoT devices are wary about sharing raw data due to privacy concerns.
-As a new distributed machine learning paradigm, federated learning (FL) \cite{pan2023fedmdfg, xiong2023federated, zhang2021survey} offers a solution for locally training ML models with data from mobile and WoT devices.
-Particularly, FL keeps data in the local area and allows multiple parties to collaborate to train a model, which ensures secure data transmission.
-Two major types of FL that have been paid wide attention in recent years include horizontal FL (HFL) \cite{mcmahan2017communication, so2023securing} and vertical FL (VFL) \cite{huang2023vertical, zhang2021secure}.
-Specifically, HFL supports collaborative learning for those participants with the same feature sets even though the space IDs are varied; VFL addresses situations when the training takes place on distinct feature sets and the same sample space \cite{aledhari2020federated}.
-The feature of the same sample space determines that VFL is a primary option for constructing cross-organization cooperation compared to HFL \cite{li2021survey}.
-In this paper, we primarily focus on VFL.
+\IEEEPARstart{A}{s} the amount of data generated by mobile clients and Web-of-Things (WoT) devices increases, it drives the development of a wide range of machine-learning applications Mobile clients and WoT devices have always had to share their data with the cloud to help with machine model training.
+Due to privacy concerns, mobile clients and WoT devices are wary about sharing raw data.
+As a new distributed machine learning paradigm, \textit{Federated Learning} (FL) \cite{pan2023fedmdfg} offers a solution for locally training ML models with data from mobile and WoT devices.
+Particularly, FL implements a multi-participant collaborative training methodology that maintains data locally, ensuring data security.
+Two major types of FL that have been paid wide attention in recent years include \textit{Horizontal Federated Learning} (HFL) \cite{so2023securing}, and \textit{Vertical Federated Learning} (VFL) \cite{gong2023multi}.
+Specifically, HFL enables collaborative training among participants sharing identical feature sets but having different sample spaces, whereas VFL addresses scenarios where participants hold distinct feature subsets of the same sample space \cite{aledhari2020federated}.
+This characteristic inherently leads to \textit{Non-Independent and Identically Distributed} (Non-IID) data distributions in VFL.
+Notably, the shared sample space makes VFL a primary choice for cross-organization collaboration, as opposed to HFL which requires overlapping features across participants \cite{li2021survey}.
+We focus on VFL in this work.

+According to prior research \cite{xia2022cascade, wu2023falcon}, we categorize VFL participants into active and passive parties.
+The active party owns the labels and features, while the passive party only owns the features.